diyaradj/Data-analysis-projects/Analysis of COVID-19 data.md

 WHERE r.location LIKE '%(%)%'
 GROUP BY r.location;
 ```
 I also check whether data types are appropriate.
-In hospital table such variables as types weekly_icu_admissions, hosp_patients, weekly_hosp_admissions are STRING type, while they are numbers and should be FLOAT type.
+In Hospital table such variables as *weekly_icu_admissions*, *hosp_patients*, *weekly_hosp_admissions* are STRING type, while they are numbers and should be FLOAT type.
 So I change the data type of these variables to FLOAT.
 > ###### Query
 ```
 SELECT *,